-Aldanondo often creates work in the public spaces of New York City.
-She does not sell her work in the streets.
+Aldanondo often creates work in the public spaces of New York City

 BIO & PRESS

-Aldanondo’s work takes you into a symphonic repertoire of visual expressions, informed by the compositions of renowned music maestros, as well as contemporary music.
+Aldanondo’s abstract work takes the viewer into a symphonic repertoire of visual expressions informed by the compositions of renowned music maestros, as well as contemporary music.
 In an energetic dance between lines and color, she guides the eye through a rhythmic journey.
-She often paints to music, evoking the harmonious interplay of spontaneous lines and color, leading to a composition that connects music into the visual realm.
-Music as the most abstract of art forms, though she successfully weaves and translates her unique vision onto her canvases through a compelling linear, often colorful dynamics.
+She often paints to music leading to a composition that embodies music into the visual realm.
+She successfully weaves and translates her unique vision onto her canvases through a compelling linear, often colorful dynamics that reveal a physicality of the most abstract of all art forms: music.

-Her practice encompasses a wide range of media, including painting, drawing, and sculpture.
+Her practice encompasses a wide range of media, including painting, drawing, and sculpture, though her main concentration is painting.

 Aldanondo draws inspiration from her Latin-American roots’ of Buenos Aires’ ‘fileteado’ as a starting point for her gestural abstract paintings that reinterpret her own experience as an immigrant and new generation of Americans.